 Attendance is critical to school success.
-When students miss class, they are missing much more than the homework assignments; they are missing executive functioning support, class discussions, group activities, lab work, and social/emotional support.
+When students miss class, they are missing much more than the homework assignments; they are missing class discussions, group activities, and lab work.
 While paper and pencil work can be made up, class activities often cannot.
 Thank you for scheduling appointments outside of the school day and for scheduling family vacations during school breaks.
 If students miss more than 10% of class sessions (approximately 6 classes per semester and 12 classes per year), they run the risk of not receiving academic credit for the year.